 The Daintree is the world’s oldest rainforest and our Cape Trib Beach House cabin felt like it was right in the middle of it all.
 The shared balcony outside looked straight out into a thick layer of vibrant green palms, ferns and vines.
 To the side, a vibrant yellow and white spider had weaved an impressive web between two of the building’s struts.

 Inside, we were happy to find a super comfortable and cool (air conditioning!) double room with bright furnishings.
-The best part was the huge wooden blinds on the windows that allowed all the interesting rainforest sounds in but still kept the bugs out.
+The best part was the huge wooden blinds on the windows.
+They allowed all the interesting rainforest sounds in but still kept the bugs out.

 The second night, a huge storm rolled in and we listened to the rain pattering on the fan palms for hours.
 The animals were a little more subdued but still present all the same.
 It was a relaxation soundtrack in real life, just outside our door.